guyhoffman/podpuller/README.md

 - Sync both transfers and deletes files.
 It basically does an exact copy.
 - All defaults, including `rsync` flags, are for MacOS but can probably be easily changed for UN*X systems.
 - No need to provide a name for the feed, just a URL, the name will be auto-filled from the RSS feed.

+## Rant

+RSS is a long-standing, open standard for updated feeds.
+Your podcast success is built on the shoulders of many open-source and open-format developers who poured their heart into it.
+Please stop making your podcast available only through proprietary channels like Spotify, iTunes, etc. Give back by also publishing your RSS feed.
+Thanks!

 ## Roadmap